dlcoffee/express-docker/README.md

   docker. all we really need is for `package.json` to update properly.
   - if doing this approach, we need to rebuild the image so that it can be installed.
+- if you're on windows then DO NOT commit package-lock.json